-We talked to Javier Graterol of Cuantix, a Cloud-based software that automates impact & sustainability reporting, integrating all processes in one agile platform, and he had the following to say:-
+Javier Graterol of Cuantix tells us how the Cloud-based software automates impact & sustainability reporting & integrates all processes in one agile platform.

 First of all, how are you and your family doing in these COVID-19 times?

 Javier Graterol: I am doing great, it has been a different year to put it in one term, and different always brings something new to learn.
 Positives things about this year?
 Less outside distractions, the negative?
 Less fun distractions, but all and all, we are fortunate that my family hasn’t been infected by Covid so far, only my niece but asymptomatic so, nothing too scary.

 Tell us about you, your career, how you founded Cuantix.

 Javier Graterol: I think I always had the entrepreneurship mindset, but it was nurtured in me by a very good friend in Highschool, kind of like Kiyosaki in the “Rich Dad, Poor Dad” book.
 We used to dream about businesses and companies together, figuring out how we were going to be successful leaders in the future.
 With him, I started my first company back in Venezuela that lasted almost two years, and since then, it has been an adventurous road of 5 companies founded in three different countries.

 I left Venezuela at 23 to do my MBA in China and, after two years, moved to Chile, especially to help my mother and brother move out of a country that was getting worst every day (Venezuela).
 In Chile, I discovered what a startup was; I fell in love with using technology to solve problems and started getting into the ecosystem.
 After some failures, I went to work for a consultancy firm, and there was where I met Adriana and the Cuantix team as one of my clients.